crazygolem/mustash-compose/README.md

 ## Authelia

-- Usernames are case sensitive, ideally it should accept any case as input but normalize the output.
+- Usernames are case sensitive on purpose in authelia (cf. commits on https://github.com/authelia/authelia/issues/561), which can lead to UX issues when users don't create their username themselves (or when they forget the casing they used).

 ## Navidrome